Nasheer-D/puma-poc/CODE_OF_CONDUCT.md

   * could someone misinterpret my behavior as intentionally harmful or harassing?
   * would I treat my boss or a person I admire at work like that ?

-//Summary//: if you are unsure whether something might be welcome or unwelcome, don't do it.
+**Summary**: if you are unsure whether something might be welcome or unwelcome, don't do it.

 #### Unwelcome sexual advance
 includes requests for sexual favors, and other verbal or physical conduct of a sexual nature, where: